adestefa/ADO/README.md

 # ADO

 I was inspired by the fabulous game [A Dark Room](http://adarkroom.doublespeakgames.com/).
-It has many key elements that stand out: simplicity in UI; Exploration as play; timed elements (cool downs) and expansive storyline that is very engaging.
+It has many key elements that stand out: simplicity in UI; exploration as play; timed elements (cool downs) and expansive storyline that is very engaging.
 This game has more depth and emotion than many current games with their fancy 3D graphics and special effects.

 I wanted to experiment with these ideas myself, and see if I can create a few simple objects in JavaScript to handle any number of actions, cool-downs and storyline.
 I spent a weekend in July of 2013, setting up the main game objects and a simple UI to test the gameplay elements.